Five Steps to Getting and Keeping Things Positive

 I have built a successful consulting practice helping companies unravel poor cultures after years of neglect.
 It’s difficult, painful and not for the faint of heart.
 Try this approach:

-- Recruit for skills, experience, conduct AND values– ask a range of questions;
+3. Recruit for skills, experience, conduct AND values

-- Train employees – how to balance and resolve challenging relationship situations as they arise;
+- How to balance and resolve challenging relationship situations as they arise

-(c) Copyright BCS, LLC 2016 all rights reserved
+(c) Copyright Benoit Consulting, LLC 2016 all rights reserved